Rev. Bernard J. Ezaki, M.Div., M.A.

 Father himself suffers from an inferiority complex, resulting from his physical appearance.
 His mother, he was told, endured morning sickness after he was born.
 In addition, a close friend, upon meeting Father’s brother John exclaimed, “Oh my!
 Your brother is drop-dead gorgeous!
 You don’t look anything like him!”

-As a result of his prolonged contact with tenth graders, Father’s ability to communicate has been somewhat curtailed and occasionally lapses into inarticulate grunts and meaningless syllables (e.g. “like,” “ah,” and “um.”).
-He has, in fact, very limited experience of the real world, having spent fifty Septembers in the classroom, either on one side of the desk or the other.
+In addition, as a result of his prolonged contact with tenth graders, Father’s ability to communicate has been somewhat curtailed, and he occasionally lapses into inarticulate grunts and meaningless syllables (e.g. “like,” “ah,” and “um”).
+He has, in fact, very limited experience of the real world, having spent fifty Septembers in the classroom, either on one side of the teacher’s desk or the other.
 As an assistant at the Cathedral in Allentown (spring of 2013 to autumn of 2016), he was noted for his terroristic threats to altar servers.

-Father has learned that the secret of Christian joy is nothing less than gratitude.
-At age forty-five, he discovered a sentence in a book that changed his life: “I’m not grateful because I’m happy; I’m happy because I’m grateful.”
-Today he is a grateful assistant pastor at Saint Jane Frances de Chantal Church in Easton, Pennsylvania.
+At age forty-five, Father Ezaki discovered a sentence that changed his life: “I’m not grateful because I’m happy; I’m happy because I’m grateful.”
+Ever since then, he is learning that the secret of Christian joy is nothing less than gratitude.
+Thus from 2016 to 2021, he was a grateful assistant pastor at Saint Jane Frances de Chantal Church in Easton, Pennsylvania.
+From 2019 until 2022, he served as chaplain to Kolbe Academy in Bethlehem, the nation’s first faith-based high school for students recovering from drug and/or alcohol addictions.

 Father Bernard Ezaki speaking at Father David Matthew Anthony’s first Mass.